-In terms of landforms, the Orchard 7.5' Quadrangle lies in the Iowan Surface landform region where the land surface had been modified by various episodes of erosion before and during Wisconsin-age glacial events (Prior, 1991).
+In terms of landforms, the Charles City 7.5' Quadrangle lies in the Iowan Surface landform region where the land surface had been modified by various episodes of erosion before and during Wisconsin-age glacial events (Prior, 1991).
 Due to extensive glacial and erosional activities, the landscape of this area is characterized by relatively low topographic relief, slightly inclined to gently rolling with long slopes, and open horizons.
 This landform region also features common fieldstones of glacial origin known as glacial erratics.
-The land surface of this mapping area is mostly covered by Quaternary deposits with a thickness commonly less than 12 m (40 ft), but it can reach a maximum thickness of 36 m (117 ft) in bedrock valleys.
+The land surface of this mapping area is mostly covered by Quaternary deposits with a thickness commonly varying between 9 and 27 m (30-90 ft), and it can reach a maximum thickness of 71 m (235 ft) in bedrock valleys occurring in the east-central and northeastern parts of the mapping area.
 These unconsolidated Quaternary sediments are undifferentiated in this map.
-For the detailed surficial geology and Quaternary stratigraphy, see the surficial geologic map of this quadrangle (Kerr et al., 2016).
+For the detailed surficial geology and Quaternary stratigraphy, see the surficial geologic map of this quadrangle (Streeter et al., 2016).

-As described above, the bedrock surface of the Orchard 7.5' Quadrangle is dominated by Devonian deposits.
+As described above, the bedrock surface of the Charles City 7.5' Quadrangle is dominated by Devonian deposits.
 Paleogeographically, the mapping area is within the northern portion of the Devonian Iowa Basin, a region with thickened carbonates, shale, and miner other lithologies deposited from the Eifelian through part of the Famennian age (Witzke et al., 1988; Witzke and Bunker, 2006; Day, 2006; Day et al., 2008).
 Lower Devonian strata have not been recognized in this part of the basin.
 The Iowa Basin was the site of shallow marine to supratidal deposition during the Devonian.
 Sedimentation kept pace with subsidence, and did not develop as a bathymetric basin (Witzke et al., 1988).
 Many stratigraphic units in the Iowa Basin are fossiliferous.
 Based on the lithology and fossils, a stratigraphic sequence consisting of seven formations was established in the northern part of the Devonian Iowa Basin, and it has been recognized that these deposits were controlled by seven corresponding major 3rd order relative sea level fluctuations which have been labeled as the Iowa Devonian transgressive-regressive (T-R) cycles (Witzke et al., 1988; Day et al., 2013a).
-Several type sections of the Devonian stratigraphic sequence are located in the surrounding area, and the type section of the Lithograph City Formation is located within the mapping area.
-Six formations of the Devonian sequence have been recognized in the mapping area, and four of which comprise major parts of the bedrock surface of the map.
+Several type sections of the Devonian stratigraphic sequence are located in the surrounding areas.
+Five formations of the Devonian sequence have been recognized in this mapping area, and three of which comprise major parts of the bedrock surface of the map.